 Antelope Valley Indian Museum displays an amazing collection of Native American artifacts.
-The museum is located in the Mojave Desert about 25 miles from the town of Lancaster.
+The museum is located in the Mojave Desert, about 25 miles from the town of Lancaster.

-Since 1979, the museum and surrounding 147 acres have been part of the California State Parks system with the official title of Antelope Valley Indian Museum State Historic Park.
+Since 1979, the museum and the surrounding 147 acres have been part of the California State Parks system with the official title of Antelope Valley Indian Museum State Historic Park.